Irish Sea

 On its shoreline are Scotland to the north, England to the east, Wales to the southeast, Northern Ireland and the Republic of Ireland to the west.
 The Irish Sea is of significant economic importance to regional trade, shipping and transport, as well as fishing and power generation in the form of wind power and nuclear power plants.
-Annual traffic between Great Britain and Ireland amounts to over 12 million passengers and 17 e6t of traded goods.
+Annual traffic between Great Britain and Ireland is over 12 million passengers and 17 e6t of traded goods.

 Topography

 The Irish Sea joins the North Atlantic at both its northern and southern ends.
 To the north, the connection is through the North Channel between Scotland and Northern Ireland and the Malin Sea.
 The southern end is linked to the Atlantic through the St George's Channel between Ireland and Pembrokeshire, and the Celtic Sea.
 It is composed of a deeper channel about 300 km long and 30-50 km wide on its western side and shallower bays to the east.
 The depth of the western channel ranges from 80 m to 275 m.

 Cardigan Bay in the south, and the waters to the east of the Isle of Man, are less than 50 m deep.
 With a total water volume of 2430 km3 and a surface area of 47000 km2, 80% is to the west of the Isle of Man.
 The largest sandbanks are the Bahama and King William Banks to the east and north of the Isle of Man and the Kish Bank, Codling Bank, Arklow Bank and Blackwater Bank near the coast of Ireland.
 The Irish Sea, at its greatest width, is 200 km and narrows to 75 km.